CHR-onicles/Rental_System/REAMDE.md

 ==> COMPLETED TO-DO TASKS:
 -Prevent adding tenants after limit of 10 is reached

+*CONFIRMED:*
-*CONFIRMED: I'm redoing this project using structs and design similar to my mini-database project from earlier*
+I'm redoing this project using structs and design similar to my mini-database project from earlier but I'll keep this project for future reference